satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 ### Exclude the standard types

 TypeScript gives us plenty of tools to do that.
-Here is a helper method `isTypeLocal` I have build for our use cases.
+Here is a helper method `isTypeLocal` I have built for our use cases.

 ```typescript
 function isTypeLocal(symbol: ts.Symbol) {